mubasharulislam/legal-rights-nlp-chatbot/README.md

 pytest
 ```

+# Findings and Limitations

+The retrieval experiments indicate that TF–IDF vectorization combined with cosine similarity can effectively identify relevant legal topics when user queries share meaningful lexical overlap with documents in the knowledge base.
+The approach is computationally efficient, transparent, and interpretable, allowing retrieval decisions to be inspected through similarity scores and ranking information.
+At the same time, several limitations became apparent during retrieval analysis.
+The system relies primarily on lexical matching and may struggle when users express the same legal concept through substantially different vocabulary or indirect descriptions.
+Ambiguous queries can also correspond to multiple legal topics, while the retrieval mechanism currently returns a single best match.
+In addition, contextual meaning and broader semantic relationships are only partially captured by sparse vector representations.
+These observations highlight both the usefulness and the limitations of classical retrieval techniques.
+While they provide an effective foundation for domain-specific information access, they also illustrate why recent NLP research increasingly incorporates semantic embeddings, contextual representations, and transformer-based reranking methods.

 ## Research Direction

 The current system is an English-language sparse retrieval prototype.
 Future work focuses on Roman Urdu NLP, multilingual retrieval, code-switching detection, semantic embeddings, transformer-based reranking, and low-resource legal information retrieval.

 Future work details: [docs/future_work.md](docs/future_work.md)

+# Conclusion

+This project investigated the strengths and limitations of TF-IDF vectorization and cosine similarity for information retrieval in a legal-domain chatbot.
+The results demonstrate that classical retrieval methods can provide transparent and efficient access to legal information within a curated knowledge base.
+At the same time, retrieval analysis revealed challenges related to semantic variation, indirect language, and query ambiguity.
+These findings provide practical insight into the foundations of information retrieval and motivate future exploration of embedding-based and transformer-based approaches for legal NLP applications.